On this page

 - Notify us that that your defined benefit (DB) scheme has begun winding up.

-- Submit a winding-up report if your scheme has not fully wound up 2 years after it was triggered.
+- Submit a wind-up report if your scheme has not fully wound up 2 years after it was triggered.

 - Put a project plan in place to help you plan effectively and complete at least the key wind-up activities within 2 years of starting the process.